samkohn/larpix-daq/webapp/api_docs.md

 ```
 {
   id: an integer ID unique to the frontend,
-  params: a list of parameters
+  params: a list of parameters,
+  display: true to display eventual result in list of messages
 }
 ```